anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 The Operator’s responsibility is to not only make sure that security is included in all the vendor supplied infrastructure and NFV components, but it is also responsible for the maintenance of the security functions from an operational and management perspective.
 This includes but is not limited to securing the following elements:

-* Maintaining standard security operational management methods and processes
+* Maintaining standard security operational management methods and processes.
-* Monitoring and reporting functions
+* Monitoring and reporting functions.
-* Processes to address regulatory compliance failure
+* Processes to address regulatory compliance failure.
-* Support for appropriate incident response and reporting
+* Support for appropriate incident response and reporting.
-* Methods to support appropriate remote attestation certification of the validity of the security components, architectures, and methodologies used
+* Methods to support appropriate remote attestation certification of the validity of the security components, architectures, and methodologies used.

 <a name="7.6.1"></a>
 ### 7.6.1 Remote Attestation/openCIT

 Cloud Infrastructure operators must ensure that remote attestation methods are used to remotely verify the trust status of a given Cloud Infrastructure platform.
 The basic concept is based on boot integrity measurements leveraging the Trusted Platform Module (TPM) built into the underlying hardware.
 Remote attestation can be provided as a service, and may be used by either the platform owner or a consumer/customer to verify that the platform has booted in a trusted manner.
-Practical implementations of the remote attestation service include the open cloud integrity tool (Open CIT).
-Open CIT provides ‘Trust’ visibility of the cloud infrastructure and enables compliance in cloud datacenters by establishing the root of trust and builds the chain of trust across hardware, operating system, hypervisor, VM, and container.
+Practical implementations of the remote attestation service include the Open Cloud Integrity Tool (Open CIT).
+Open CIT provides ‘Trust’ visibility of the Cloud Infrastructure and enables compliance in Cloud Datacenters by establishing the root of trust and builds the chain of trust across hardware, operating system, hypervisor, VM, and container.
 It includes asset tagging for location and boundary control.
 The platform trust and asset tag attestation information is used by Orchestrators and/or Policy Compliance management to ensure workloads are launched on trusted and location/boundary compliant platforms.
 They provide the needed visibility and auditability of infrastructure in both public and private cloud environments.

 <a name="7.6.2"></a>
 ### 7.6.2 Workload Image Scanning / Signing